denis-ttk-1975/react-burger-yap-denis/README.md

 ### React Router 5 lib was added & used in project while this sprint "Month 9"

+### also WebSocket protocol and redux-middlelware to handle WebSocket added

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project's made within learning in YandexPraktikum courses web-developer-plus.
 This is my first project made on ReactJS.